francosbenitez/francosbenitez.com/contents/projects/my-undergraduate-thesis.md

 As the main analysis tool, I used mainly Python, but also made some plots in R.

 ### What It Does
-This data analysis shows the perceptions of ninety psychological researchers at my college on problems in science (replicability crisis), as well as proposed solutions (open science practices).
+This data analysis shows the perceptions of ninety psychological researchers from my college about problems in science (replicability crisis), as well as proposed solutions (open science practices).

 ### What I Learnt
 In this project I learned a lot about data analysis.
 For example, I learned how difficult it is to work with real data (as an anecdote, I struggled with creating a regex that removes " years" in a list of ages).